-7.8 HANDLING CASES OF DEATH
+7.9 HANDLING CASES OF DEATH

-The health care worker should inform the sub-county medical officer of Health/Public Health Nurse immediately (by phone).
+The health worker should inform the sub-county Medical officer of Health/Public Health Nurse immediately (by phone).
 For any death suspected to be immunization-related, an autopsy (postmortem) is required and the next of kin should be so-advised.
 Postmortem must be conducted as early as possible.
-The need for autopsy must be explained to next of kin to obtain consent and where the next of kin declines, this should be put in writing as much as possible.
+The need for autopsy must be explained to next of kin to obtain consent.
 Under circumstances where an autopsy is not possible, an organ biopsy may be taken.